Dirac Fermions and Flat Bands in Phosphorus Carbide Nanotubes: Structural and Quantum Phase Transitions in a Quasi-One-Dimensional Material

-In addition to the flat bands described above, the band structure of \ce{P2C3}NTs also feature Dirac cones.
+As described above, in addition to the flat bands, the band structures of \ce{P2C3}NTs also feature Dirac cones.
 In particular, for pristine armchair \ce{P2C3}NTs, the flat band near the Fermi level ($\lambda_F$) touches a lower Dirac point near the gamma point ($\eta = 0$), and is separated from the upper Dirac point with a minute gap ($\sim 3.2$ mHa for a $(9,9)$ nanotube; Fig.~\ref{fig:banddiag_armchairfull_DFT}).
-Two other sets of Dirac bands near $\eta = \pm \frac{1}{3}$, which touch the flat band near $\lambda_F$, thereby making the tubes metallic, are also present.
-Additionally, a family of quasi-flatbands reminiscent of the band structure of Kagome lattices with next-nearest neighbor interactions \citep{barreteau2017bird} are also present (in the energy range $35.2 - 70.4$ mHa in Fig.~\ref{fig:banddiag_armchairfull_DFT}).
+Two other sets of Dirac bands near $\eta = \pm \frac{1}{3}$, which touch the flat band near $\lambda_F$, thereby making the tubes metallic, are also present. {These crossings between the flat bands and Dirac points at $\eta = \pm \frac{1}{3}$ are accidental rather than being symmetry-protected or the effect of curvature.} Additionally, a family of quasi-flat bands reminiscent of the band structure of Kagome lattices with next-nearest neighbor interactions \citep{barreteau2017bird} are also present (in the energy range $35.2 - 70.4$ mHa in Fig.~\ref{fig:banddiag_armchairfull_DFT}).
 Similarly, zigzag \ce{P2C3}NT also exhibit flat bands with Dirac points crossing near $\lambda_F$.
 However, kagome-like Dirac points which appear in the armchair nanotube are folded to the $\eta = 0$ point (labeled $D_1$ in Fig.~\ref{fig:banddiag_zigzagfull_DFT}) while rolling the sheet to form zigzag nanotubes.
 Overall, these arrangements of Dirac points at $\eta = \pm \frac{1}{3}$ and $\eta = 0$ are reminiscent of the electronic structure of conventional armchair and zigzag CNTs, respectively.